evelynnmantia/EAE-583-Machine-Learning-Project/README.md

-# Prediction of Hail Size Using a Random Forest Classifier
+# Prediction of Maximum Hail Size Using a Random Forest Classifier

 Authors: Izzy Smith and Evelynn Mantia